qua-platform/py-qua-tools/README.md

 It includes:

-* [QUA Loops Tools](qualang_tools/loops/README.md) - This library includes tools for parametrizing QUA for_ loops using the numpy (linspace, arange, logspace) syntaxes or by directly inputting a numpy array.
+* [QUA Loops Tools](qualang_tools/loops/README.md) - This library includes tools for parametrizing QUA for_ loops using the numpy (linspace, arange, logspace) methods or by directly inputting a numpy array.
 * [Plotting Tools](qualang_tools/plot/README.md) - This library includes tools to help handling plots from QUA programs.
 * [Result Tools](qualang_tools/results/README.md) - This library includes tools for handling and fetching results from QUA programs.
 * [Units Tools](qualang_tools/units/README.md) - This library includes tools for using units (MHz, us, mV...) and converting data to other units (demodulated data to volts for instance).